SevenOverBravo/Big-Data-Basketball-Analytics-Project/README.md

 | LASSO | Obtain optimal penalty factor (lambda) using m-fold cross validation and implement it when regressing on in-sample data |
 | Principal Component Analysis (PCA) | Obtain scree plot of PCs and keep minimum amount to encompass 95% of variation |

-### Classifcation of Season Quality and Final Analysis
+### Classification of Season Quality and Final Analysis

 Once the out-of-sample estimates have been calculated, they'll be compared against their true counterparts to access prediction accuracy.
 Since season quality is the underlying factor in this analysis, the means and standard deviations for each of the true values of the efficiency metric differentials were tabulated, with season quality being determined as such: